aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

     mode: < access | dot1q-tunnel | trunk >
     vlans: < vlans as string >

-# Dictionary of servers, a device attaching to L2 switched port(s)
+# Dictionary of servers, a device attaching to a L2 switched port(s)
 servers:

   # Server name, this will be used in the switchport description